 The first place to check for life insurance coverage is through your employer.
 Most employers offer group term life insurance at a very low cost.
 This is due to the fact that the cost is spread out among a large group of people (the employees).
 Just note that the level of coverage offered by your employer may not be sufficient.

 You can purchase additional coverage via a number of different outlets, either online or with a brick-and-mortar life insurance broker.
 Either of these options will be able to provide you with a plan and recommendation based on your needs and circumstances.
 However, an online broker does so with much less human interaction.
+If you are looking to get started online, Sproutt can be for you.
+Sproutt’s technology matches you with an insurance plan for your lifestyle.

 What Goes Into Applying for Life Insurance?